 Star Of Billion Masterwort features airy cymes of white pincushion flowers rising above the foliage from early to late summer.
 The flowers are excellent for cutting.
 Its crinkled ferny pinnately compound leaves remain dark green in colour throughout the season.

 Star Of Billion Masterwort is an open herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
+It is a good choice for attracting bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Star Of Billion Masterwort is recommended for the following landscape applications;